 A rotator cuff tear is a common shoulder injury that brings almost two million people to the doctor each year.
-The team of orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat rotator cuff tears at their state-of-the-art facilities in Edison, Clifton, Hazlet, and Jersey City, New Jersey.
+The team of orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat rotator cuff tears at their state-of-the-art facilities in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
 If you think you may have a torn rotator cuff, call or book an appointment online today.

 The rotator cuff is a group of four muscles and tendons that hold the head of your upper arm bone (humerus) in your shoulder socket.
 In addition to stabilizing your shoulder joint, the rotator cuff helps you lift and rotate your arm.

 A rotator cuff tear happens when one or more of these tendons become damaged or injured.
 A rotator cuff tear can be partial, or incomplete, or it may entirely sever the tendon in a full-thickness tear.

 The two main causes of a rotator cuff tear include injury and degeneration.